airtribe-projects/news-aggregator-api-with-spring-boot-SagarMedtiya/README.md

 -   **Caching**: Implement a caching mechanism to reduce the number of calls to external news APIs.

--   **Mark Articles as Read/Favorite**:

-    -   Implement endpoints to mark articles as read or favorite.

-    -   Retrieve all read or favorite articles.

--   **Search News**:

-    -   Implement an endpoint to search for news articles based on keywords.

 * * * * *